What is the Best Insulation for a Basement? (Fiberglass vs Foam Board vs Spray Foam)

 - Spray foam insulation is a more expensive option when insulating the basement.

-- If the material isn’t installed properly air leakage is still possible, which will lead to comfort issues in the future.
+- If the material isn’t installed properly, air leakage is still possible, which will lead to comfort issues in the future.

-Choosing the Best Insulation for Your Basement
+Choosing the Best Insulation for Basement Walls and Ceiling

 If you want to experience the benefits of spray foam insulation in your basement and live in Michigan’s lower peninsula, give us a call at 866-900-3626 or fill out the form on our website to schedule a free estimate.